 When I was little, I loved comic books.
 This was probably because my older brother had a massive collection of them that I wasn’t allowed to touch.
 Like any good little sis, I had a goal of sneakily reading every one of them.
 Maybe that’s why I love the art of Roy Lichtenstein.
 It just feels fun, like being able… Read More

 There are certain images that are just plain iconic.
 You can place them immediately, whether you see them in a museum or screen-printed on a tote bag.
 Monet’s Water Lilies.
 Van Gogh’s Starry Night.
 Warhol’s Campbell’s Soup Cans or Marilyn Monroe Series. *Affiliate links may be present on this page.
 Purchasing items through these links does not change your price… Read More

 For the past few weeks, I have been writing a series of lessons to help you incorporate art and art history into your day.
 I hope you’re having fun with them!
 As a bonus, I’ve designed a set of notebooking pages to go along with the study.
 And the great thing?
 You can use these with many different ages and… Read More

 When I was a kid, I was strangely drawn to Jackson Pollock’s paintings.
 I didn’t really understand them, but I loved the energy, the color, and the movement. *Affiliate links may be present on this page.
 Purchasing items through these links does not change your price at all, but it does help support this site.
 Please see the disclosure for… Read More

 So far in this series, we’ve studied several fairly well-known painters, ranging from Michelangelo to Monet.
 We’ve studied everything from the Northern and Italian Renaissance to Post-Impressionism.
-This week, we’re going to delve further into the 20th century, starting with modern art. *Affiliate links may be present on this page.
+This week, we’re going to delve further into the 20th century, starting with modern art and cubism. *Affiliate links may be present on this page.
 Please see the disclosure for details.
 There are… Read More